Mortgage Industry Marketing Trend Predictions for 2013 and Beyond

 - Cross-channel marketing: The ability to cross-integrate marketing strategies across all online venues will become actualized.

 - Marketing automation: According to a recent post by Joe Pulizzi (Content Marketing Institute and MarketingProfs), 87% of marketers used social networks to distribute content in 2012, as compared to 74% in 2011.
 Measuring how well your content is performing and managing the flow has become more necessary.The mortgage industry should take these categories into consideration as they evaluate how to best market their brands in the coming years.
-Several are (you’ll see a couple examples in my ebook), and they’re doing a nice job!To learn more, about trends that you, as a mortgage industry marketing professional, need to be aware of and take advantage of…be sure to download my ebook!
+Several are, and they’re doing a nice job!To learn more, about trends that you, as a mortgage industry marketing professional, need to be aware of and take advantage of…be sure to download my ebook!